astrockragh/hugo-academic/content/post/postdoc_experience1/index.md

 I will also preface this by saying that my experiences are of course mainly applicable to others in astronomy and AI for Science.
 I was also very fortunate on the market this year, and I want to be upfront about the advantages I had: being at Princeton, having exceptional advisors, and working in a subfield (machine learning for astrophysics) that is currently in high demand.
 These things matter, and I will try to be honest about where they helped.
 I also want to encourage anyone with questions to reach out at [ckragh [at] princeton.edu](mailto:ckragh@princeton.edu) (or whichever email I have when you are reading this).

-For a more quantitative companion post, where I try to build a forward model of the stochasticity in the application process, see the [second post in this series](https://astrockragh.github.io/post/).
+For a more quantitative companion post, where I try to build a forward model/simulation of the market to measure the stochasticity in the application process (among other things), see the [second post in this series](https://astrockragh.github.io/post/).
+You can see this post as the qualitative part of my reflections, and the second, simulation-based, post as the quantitative part.

 ## What kind of postdoctoral positions exist?